Dallas Zoo; Courtesy: @rachello26

 When my children think of Historic Downtown McKinney, the only place they want to go is Main Street Magic & Fun Shop.
 The unique store full of magic tricks has them spellbound.
 Magicians behind the counter entertain as they sell you their secrets.
 Local tip: Weekends are best to see the magicians do their tricks.

 I’m not sure if parents or kids are more excited to visit the National Videogame Museum.
-The museum is a gamer’s dream and dedicated to preserving the history of video gaming with over 100,000 artifacts.
+This museum in Frisco is a gamer’s dream and dedicated to preserving the history of video gaming with over 100,000 artifacts.
 Bond with your kids over classics like Donkey Kong and Space Invaders or get nostalgic at the Timeline of Consoles featuring over 50 types of consoles from past to present.

-The Perot Museum inspires minds through nature and science.
-This is the place where kids can touch everything and learn something new.
+This Dallas favorite inspires minds through nature and science.
+The Perot is the place where kids can touch everything and learn something new.
 Soar like a bird in the flight simulator, race with a dinosaur in real-time or experience an earthquake of different magnitudes.
 Parent tip: Bring a change of clothes as water play can get messy at the Children’s Museum section.

 Known to locals as the Denton Planetarium, the Sky Theatre is located in the Environmental Building in the University of North Texas.
 Shows held every Saturday allow budding astronomers to learn about the universe.
 On the first Saturday of every month, the Rafes Urban Astronomy Center holds “Star Parties” where visitors can gaze at the night sky at the observatory.